 2. upon a majority vote of the Board after missing three (3) consecutive meetings

 3. upon a majority vote of the Board for failure to consistently execute their duties as outlined above.

 A. FREQUENCY: OHRAB shall meet at least 4 times per year to review grant applications and conduct other business.
 Other meetings may be called at the initiation of the Chair and/or Coordinator.
 All meetings shall be open to the public.
 OHRAB records shall be maintained by the Coordinator.

 B. OPEN MEETINGS: While OHRAB is not legally subject to the Ohio Open Meetings Act, it embraces the spirit of the OMA in the conduct of its meetings.

-C. QUORUM: A majority of the members must attend in person to achieve a quorum for the transaction of official business.
+C. QUORUM: A majority of the members must attend in person or virtually to achieve a quorum for the transaction of official business.

 D. VOTING: Except as otherwise provided by these Bylaws, decisions of the Board require a majority vote of the members attending—physically and virtually.
 No member will be allowed to vote on any issue via proxy.

 E. AGENDAS: Requests for agenda items from the members will take place at least four weeks in advance of the meetings.
 Agendas and board packet materials will be distributed to OHRAB members at least one week in advance of the meeting.

 F. FINANCIAL REPORT: The State Coordinator will ensure that a financial report is presented at each meeting.

 G. MEETING NOTICE AND MINUTES: Dates, location and agendas of meetings, along with approved minutes of meetings, will be posted on the OHRAB web site.